What is Burn Rate in Crypto? Understand the Basics

 TRON and Stellar Burn Events

-TRON conducted a significant token burn in 2018, burning 1 billion TRX tokens worth approximately $50 million.
-Stellar also performed a massive burn in 2019, removing over half of its XLM token supply.
-These burn events were strategic moves to enhance token scarcity and value.
+In 2018, TRON burned 1 billion TRX tokens worth approximately $50 million at the time.
+Stellar conducted an even larger burn in 2019, removing over half of its total XLM supply — roughly 55 billion tokens.
+Both events were intended to signal commitment to scarcity and long-term token value.

 Other Notable Cryptocurrency Burns